 I declare that:

-1. My daughter/son insurance.
-Insurance company (Name)NoNoNo.
-2. My child is in good health, able to participate in this trip and will inform his/her teachers of any relevant medical condition З. My child suffers from the following illness (optional) 4.
-My child must regularly take the following medication: (optional) 5.
-My child does not eat: 6.
-My child is allergic to: 7.
-In case of illness or accident, I authorise any medical and/or surgical intervention.
-8. I understand that my child is subject to the rules and regulations of the European School Karlsruhe during the entire stay.
-He/she must follow the instructions of the supervisors to ensure smooth running of the trip.
-The supervising staff will not assume any responsibility in the case of your child leaving the group without permission.
-9. Violations of dormitory rules and serious misconduct can cause my child to be excluded from event or even the rest of the trip.
-I understand that if my child does not respect the school rules, I may be
+1. My daughter/son classhas health

+insurance.
+Insurance comp any (Name) No

+My child is in good health, a relevant medical condition •

+4. -

+5. My child does not eat:

+My child is allergic to:

+In case of illness or accider -

+8. I understand that my child is during the entire stay.
+He/si running of the trip.
+The sup- leaving the group without p he must follow the inst ervising staff will not a ructions of the superv

+9. Violations of dormitory rules s and serious miscond I understand that if my child does not respec d to be excluded from events at the school rules, I may be home.

-- asked to come and collect him/her at my own expense to take him/her home.
-10. I am aware that the possession or consumption of tobacco, e-cigarettes, alcohol and drugs by my child is strictly forbidden during the entire stay. - 11.
-I accept responsibility for any damage caused by my child. - 12.
-I acknowledge that I have fully informed my child of the above points.
+10. I am aware that the posses child is strictly forbidden du tobacco, e-cigarette: s, alcohol and drugs by my

+11. 11.
+I accept responsibility for any damage caused by my child.

+12. I acknowledge that I have for ully informed my child of the above points.
-Additionally, I allow my daughter/son to move in a group of at least 3, in a defined area without direct supervision, if the supervisors grant permission to do so.

-Yes
+super vision, if the supervisors g - • defined area without direct

+Ye 5 📙

 No

-SIGNATURES and DATE, preceded by the handwritten words "read and approved"
+SIGNA TURES and DATE, preced ed by the handwritte n words "read and a approved"

-Parents/guardians

-Pupil (minor)

-Pupil (adult)
+s/guardians Pupil (minor) Pupil (adult)

-Address and telephone number of parents/ guardians:
+Addres ss and telephone number of parents/ guardians: